MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SumTotal.md

 * Import
 * Query Multiple OData endpoints
-* Create rich and visual reporting using query data
 * Advanced
   * Optionally filter records by RowVersionId parameter to get incremental data

 ## Finding your SumTotal hosted URL

 Copy the SumTotal hosted root URL in full.
-This root URL is the unique URL specific to the customer.
+This root URL is the unique URL specific to your instance.
 The URL will be in the format of `https://<*yourcustomerdomain*>.sumtotal.host/`.
 Make sure not to copy the rest of the URL.
 Keep this URL somewhere handy so you can use it later.

 ## Connect to SumTotal BI from Power BI Desktop